 With a Master’s degree from a writing-intensive program at Colorado State University and copy editing training from Ryerson University, I possess the necessary level of knowledge to edit academic writing and make suggestions to content that improve the argument line, accuracy, and clarity.

-As a copy editor and line editor, I have worked with a variety of academic genres, including book synopses, translations, journal articles, personal statements, CVs, grant applications, dissertations, nonfiction, assessments, and training materials.
+As a copy editor and line editor, I have worked with a variety of academic genres, including book synopses, translations, journal articles, personal statements, job applications, CVs, cover letters, grant applications, dissertations, nonfiction, assessments, and training materials.

 What is line (stylistic) editing?